 If no results are returned, you should be on the safe side.

-Once done, building KDevelop and all its dependencies is as simple as running
+Once done, building KDevelop is as simple as running

 If you need extra functionality, you can get and install additional plugins for KDevelop using kdesrc-build.
 E.g. to install kdev-php and kdev-python, run